Skip to main content

 Both Vega (with Signals and Events) and Vega-Lite (with Parameters) both have their own ways of managing interactivity internally when it comes to clicking on marks.
 However we also have to think about how Power BI manages selection state between visuals and apply this in a generic manner, so Deneb again bridges this particular gap as much as possible.
 Therefore, cross-filtering works as follows:

-• You can configure whether Deneb should attempt to resolve data points when clicking on marks, through the Cross-Filtering (Selection) of Data Points property in the Vega > Power BI Interactivity section of the Settings pane in the Visual editor.
+• You can configure whether Deneb should attempt to resolve data points when clicking on marks, through the Expose cross-filtering values for dataset rows property in the Vega > Power BI Interactivity section of the Settings pane in the Visual editor.

 • This setting is disabled by default.